 |Pacific halibut.
 Credit: IPHC|

 Pacific halibut (Hippoglossus stenolepis) are large flatfish found on the continental shelf from California to the Bering Sea.
-Halibut have flat, diamond-shaped bodies, can weigh up to 500-700 pounds, and can grow to nine feet long.
+Halibut have flat, diamond-shaped bodies, can weigh up to 500 pounds, and can grow to eight feet long.

-Halibut migrate long distances from shallow summer feeding grounds to deeper winter spawning grounds.
+Adult halibut migrate long distances from shallow summer feeding grounds to deeper winter spawning grounds.
 The number of eggs they lay depends on the female’s size.
 A 50-pound female can produce about 500,000 eggs, while a female over 250 pounds can produce four million eggs.
 The eggs float freely and drift in deep ocean currents.
 They hatch after 12-15 days, and the larvae drift to shallow waters on the continental shelf.
 Larvae begin life in an upright position with eyes on both sides of their head.
 When they are about an inch long, the left eye migrates over the snout to the right side of the head, and the color of the left side fades.
 When the young fish are about six months old, they settle to the sea floor, where the protective coloring on their “eyed” side effectively camouflages them.
 Female halibut mature at around 12 years, while males mature at around 8 years.
-Adult fish tend to remain in the same area year after year, except for their migration to deepwater spawning grounds.
-The oldest halibut on record was 55 years old.
+Many adult fish tend to remain in the same area year after year, except for their migration to deepwater spawning grounds.
+The oldest halibut on record, both male and female, is 55 years old.

 Prey and feeding

-Larval halibut feed on plankton, while adults are carnivorous.
-Adult halibut prey on cod, pollock, sablefish, rockfish, turbot, sculpins, other flatfish, sand lance, herring, octopus, crabs, clams, and occasionally smaller halibut.
-Halibut are sometimes eaten by marine mammals, but are rarely preyed upon by other fish.
+Larval halibut feed on zooplankton, while juvenile and adults prey on cod, pollock, sablefish, rockfish, turbot, sculpins, other flatfish, sand lance, herring, octopus, crabs, clams, and occasionally smaller halibut.
+Adult halibut are sometimes eaten by marine mammals and sharks, but are rarely preyed upon by other fish.

 The Management Context

-Because halibut can be kept for a long time without spoiling, they soon became a popular target for commercial harvesters.
-In the 1890s, a fleet of sailing vessels with two-man dories fished for halibut from the West Coast.
+Because halibut can be kept for long periods of time without spoiling, they soon became a popular target for commercial harvesters.
+In the 1890s, a fleet of sailing vessels with two-man dories fished for halibut from the west coast.
 Large steam-powered vessels soon entered the industry, and by the 1910s it became clear that halibut stocks were suffering from overfishing.
-In 1923 the U.S. and Canada signed a convention on halibut, leading to the eventual creation of the International Pacific Halibut Commission (IPHC).
-In 1924 the Commission implemented a three-month closure – the first management action to affect halibut.
-In 1979, Canada implemented a limited entry system and an individual fishing quota (IFQ) system for the halibut fishery.
-Alaska implemented an IFQ system in 1995.
-The same year, non-tribal commercial fishers in Oregon, Washington, and California had to make a choice: participate in the sport charter industry for halibut, the commercial directed fishery, or the halibut incidental fishery in the salmon troll fishery.
+In 1923 the U.S. and Canada signed a convention on halibut, creating what was eventually called the International Pacific Halibut Commission (IPHC).
+In 1924 the Commission implemented a three-month winter closure – the first management action to affect halibut.
+The convention was revised several times over the years to allow the Commission to meet new conditions in the fishery.
+The most recent change occurred in the Protocol of 1979, which allowed each government to establish more restrictive regulations.
+Canada implemented a limited entry system at that time and an individual vessel quota (IVQ) system in 1991.
+Alaska implemented an individual fishing quota (IFQ) system in 1995, similar to the IVQ program in Canada except that shares were issued to individuals instead of vessels.
+Also in 1995, non-tribal commercial fishers in Oregon, Washington, and California had to make a choice: participate in the sport charter industry for halibut, the commercial directed fishery, or the halibut incidental fishery in the salmon troll fishery.
 Today, the U.S. West Coast non-Indian commercial directed halibut fishery uses a derby fishery system of 10-hour seasons and fishing period limits.
-Total catch is set up by the IPHC, but the Council allocates portions of the halibut catch to the following user groups:
+Total catch is set by the IPHC, and the Council then allocates that total among the following user groups:

 - Commercial non-Indian